-The following discussion and analysis should be read in conjunction with the information set out in "Presentation of financial and other information", "Selected financial information" and the Financial Statements.
+The following discussion and analysis should be read in conjunction with the information set out in "Presentation of Financial and Other Information", "Selected Financial Information" and the Financial Statements.

-The discussion of the Group's consolidated financial condition and results of operations is based upon the Financial Statements which have been prepared in accordance with IFRS.
+The discussion of the Group's consolidated financial condition and results of operations is based upon the Financial Statements which have been prepared in accordance with IFRS as adopted in the European Union.
 This discussion contains forward-looking statements that involve risks and uncertainties.
-The Group's actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those discussed below and elsewhere in this Prospectus, particularly under the heading "Risk factors".
+The Group's actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those discussed below and elsewhere in this Prospectus, particularly under the heading "Risk Factors".

-See "Presentation of financial and other information" for a discussion of the source of the numbers presented in this section and certain other relevant information.
+See "Presentation of Financial and Other Information" for a discussion of the source of the numbers presented in this section and certain other relevant information.